-Extra Coverage Endorsement: Valuable items, such as fine art and jewelry, are typically covered by standard home insurance policies, however, the items are only covered up to a certain limit.
-Lemonade's home insurance policies limit the amount that you can recover for valuable items to $1,000.
-If you have items that are worth more than $1,000, you should purchase the extra coverage endorsement, which substantially increases your coverage limit.
+Extra Coverage Endorsement: For almost all home insurance companies, valuable items, such as fine art and jewelry, are typically covered by home insurance policies up to a certain limit.
+Lemonade's home insurance policies limit the amount that you can recover for valuable items to $1,500.
+If you have qualifying items that are worth more than $1,500, you should purchase the extra coverage endorsement, which substantially increases your coverage limit.
 For instance, Lemonade allows you to purchase jewelry insurance coverage with a limit of $50,000.
 The high limits that Lemonade makes available to its customers sets it apart from other insurance companies that offer the same form of coverage.

 |What's Covered by a Lemonade Policy?||Details|

 |Reconstruction costs for your home||Provides coverage for damage to your home if it's caused by a covered accident.|